reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Disable the "No active profiles" notification and ignore it it's nothing.
 - DSEEHX and Clear Phase will be turning off itself every time song is stopped or changed.
 That's normal, you can turn it on again.
 - Install Audio Modification Library module if you using other audio mods.
+- If you got playback issue like no sound or volume getting max, install with Moto Waves and Audio Modification Library.
+Leave the Moto Waves enabled.

 ## Bug Report
 - https://t.me/androidryukimodsdiscussions/2618